 Building control surveyors help to keep construction quality high by providing independent checks at key stages of a building project.

-They also assist homeowners, builders, contractors and everyone else involved in a building project to deliver the long-term safety, inclusivity and performance that's required in properties built to a high standard.
+They also assist homeowners, builders, contractors and everyone else involved in a building project to deliver the long-term safety, accessibility and performance that's required in properties built to a high standard.